-I. If a change in security requirements, as provided in paragraph (c), results in a change in the security classification of this contract or any of its elements from an unclassified status or a lower classification to a higher classification, or in more restrictive area controls than previously required, the contractor shall exert every reasonable effort compatible with the contractor's established policies to continue the performance of work under the contract in compliance with the change in security classification or requirements.
-If, despite reasonable efforts, the contract or determines that the contractor shall notify the Buyer in writing.
-Until the problem is resolved with Buyer's customer, the contractor shall continue safeguarding all classified material as required by this contract.
-After receiving the written notification or requirements, and shall endeavor to work out a mutually satisfactory method whereby the contractor can continue performance of the work under this contract.
-If, 15 days after receipt by the Contracting Officer of the notification of the contractor's stated inability to proceed, (1) the application to this contract of the change in security classification or requirements has not been withdrawn, or (2) a mutually satisfactory method for continuing performance of work under this contract may request Buyer terminate the contract in whole or in part.
-Buyer shall terminate the contract in whole or in part, as may be appropriate, and the termination shall be deemed a termination under the terms of the Termination for Convenience article of the Contract.
+If a change in security requirements, as provided in paragraph (c), results in a change in the security classification of this contract or any of its elements from an unclassified status or a lower classification to a higher classification, or in more restrictive area controls than previously required, the contractor shall exert every reasonable effort compatible with the contractor's established policies to continue the performance of work under the contract in compliance with the change in security classification or requirements.
+If, despite reasonable efforts, the contractor determines that the continuation of work under this contract is not practicable because of the change in security classification or requirements, the contractor shall notify the Contracting Officer in writing.
+Until the Contracting Officer resolves the problem, the contractor shall continue safeguarding all classified material as required by this contract.
+After receiving the written notification, the Contracting Officer shall analyze the circumstances surrounding the proposed change in security classification or requirements, and shall endeavor to work out a mutually satisfactory method whereby the contractor can continue performance of the work under this contract.
+If, 15 days after receipt by the Contracting Officer of the notification of the contractor's stated inability to proceed, (1) the application to this contract of the change in security classification or requirements has not been withdrawn, or (2) a mutually satisfactory method for continuing performance of work under this contract has not been agreed upon, the contractor may request the Contracting Officer to terminate the contract in whole or in part.
+The Contracting Officer shall terminate the contract in whole or in part, as may be appropriate, and the termination shall be deemed a termination under the termination term of this contract.

-m.
-Security requirements are a material condition of this contract.
+(m) Security requirements are a material condition of this contract.
 Failure of the contractor to maintain and administer a security program compliant with the security requirements of this contract constitutes grounds for termination for default.

-5. PROTECTION AGAINST COMPROMISING EMANATIONS (APR 2014)
+CI 204-5 PROTECTION AGAINST COMPROMISING EMANATIONS (APR 2014).